Applied Cognitive Psychology

 Applied Cognitive Psychology is a bimonthly peer-reviewed scientific journal covering experimental research in cognitive psychology.
 It was established in 1987 and is published by John Wiley & Sons.
-The founding editors-in-chief were Douglas Herrmann and Graham M. Davies, and the current one is Pär Anders Granhag (University of Gothenburg).
-According to the Journal Citation Reports, the journal has a 2018 impact factor of 1.552, ranking it 61st out of 88 journals in the category "Psychology, Experimental".
+The founding editors-in-chief were Douglas Herrmann and Graham M. Davies, and the current editor-in-chief is Michael E. Lamb (University of Cambridge).
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 1.80, ranking it 56th out of 102 journals in the category "Psychology, Experimental".